VictorHerrig/Critical_Role_summarization/README.md

 revenue of all Twitch streams) and the fan base has made available transcripts and summaries of episodes.

+## The General Idea
+This project has grown in my mind from being a playground for summarization to perhaps a truly useful application.
+The idea is this:
+ - Listen to an incoming twitch stream using rtmpdump or similar, getting only the audio (although video may theoretically provide further accuracy, I suspect there will be serious diminishing returns)
+ - Have a constantly running speaker-attributed automatic speech recognition (SA-ASR) system running that produces a 'script' of sorts; this may be feasible on CPU, but we'll have to see
+ - At fixed intervals (say, 1 or 5 minutes) run a series of summarization inference tasks on GPU to produce summaries for a set of durations (e.g. the last 1 minute, 5 mintues, 15 mintues, 1 hour...)
+ - These different time periods could, naively, be simply pasted together from finer-grained summaries, though a better approach would likely be to do some prompt engineering using previous output summaries
+So, this will provide listeners the ability to step away to do whatever they need without fear of missing out of story details.
+Twitch chat is notoriously unhelpful when queried, so this may serve as a sort of ad-hoc replacement to human summarization.
+Naturally, if this were to be made into an actual running service, there would be plenty of ops questions to sort out, but for the time being I am focusing on development of a baseline system.

 ## Requirements
 Aside from those packages listed in setup.py, you will need to additionally install:
 - cuda-toolkit (this can be done system-wide or with conda using the nvidia channel)